About The LAB

 Specifications for enrollment:

-- Students must be entering Kindergarten through 5th Grade in the 2020/2021 academic year.
+- Students must be in Kindergarten through 7th Grade in the 2020/2021 academic year.

 - A non-refundable $45 registration fee per child will be applied.
 No additional registration fees will be required in the enrollment process.
 However, program fees will apply at the time of enrollment.